 Compared to typical phone interviews, video interviews provide more context as the hiring managers can see how the candidates communicates and expresses themselves as they answer the questions.
 Additionally, recruiters can assess body language and have a better sense of a candidate’s character.

 Screening job candidates is arguably a tedious process for most hiring managers.
 However, to ease the process, recruiters should begin by establishing key qualifiers for the vacant post.
 Doing this will help them skim through resumes for essential skills with ease.
-They will also make use of the applicant tracking system effectively.
+They will also make use of the applicant tracking system effectively and ensure smooth team dynamics in the future.
+Also, if you want your business to have a competitive edge, click here.